Dissidenten: History

 In 1995, Klein stayed in the US to work as producer for two albums by singer Gary Wright, featuring George Harrison.
 In 1996, the group reunited to produce the album Instinctive Traveler, their first album with mostly English-language songs sung by Müllrich's daughter Bajka, which was followed by a tour of international festivals.
 Two years later they appeared at the Glastonbury festival and released their second live album, Live in Europe.

 In 2000, with American composer Gordon Sherwood, video artist Stefanie Seidl and the Bratislava Orchestra under Petr Feranec they created The Memory of the Waters, a "documentary opera" about the River Danube, debut performed at the International Danube Music Festival in the city of Ulm.
 The following year, they issued an album of remixes, A World Beat Odyssey, which they then performed live with accompanying DJs.

-In 2005, the opera "La Memoria de las Aguas" with the choir and orchestra of Pamplona under the direction of conductor Tomas Garridoand was broadcast by the Spanish National Radio at the Navarra Festival.
+In 2005, the opera "La Memoria de las Aguas" with the choir and orchestra of Pamplona under the direction of conductor Tomás Garrido, was broadcast by the Spanish National Radio at the Navarra Festival.
 In 2006 the group worked on a new Moroccan project, The Tanger Sessions, with the legendary Moroccan cult group Jil Jilala.

 In 2007, Dissidenten toured North Africa with Jil Jilala.
 Between concerts they worked together in Tangier and Casablanca to complete The Tanger Sessions.
 Also in 2007, the band composed and arranged the musical program for the final party of Germany's spectacular CREOLE-Award for World Music.
 French/German TV ARTE and German TV WDR broadcast a lengthy feature about Dissidenten's Moroccan experiences, "The Hippie Trail".

 In 2008, The Tanger Sessions was released and they toured Europe and North Africa.
 The first gig of the tour was broadcast live and online by German National Radio SWR in April 2008.
 Since summer 2008, Dissidenten & Jil Jilala performed live in Europe and North Africa.
 2009 sees them again at various festivals around Europe/Northafrica and North America.

+In March 2012, the Lower Saxony Ministry for Science and Culture awarded Dissidenten the Praetorius Music Prize (Praetorius Musikpreis) in the category "International Peace Music Prize".

+The band's enduring popularity in South America was revitalized in 2016 when their classic track "Fata Morgana" was selected as the title song for the popular Brazilian TV Globo telenovela Haja Coração, sparking a resurgence on Brazilian dance floors.